GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 issuers that the site trusts.
 1. Trust tokens are found for the issuer the user visited previously.
 1. The publisher site makes a request to the issuer to redeem the trust tokens.
-1. The issuer site responds with a "Signed Redemption Record" (SRR).
+1. The issuer site responds with a Redemption Record.
-1. The publisher site makes a request to an ad platform, including the SRR to show that the user is trusted by the issuer to be a real human.
+1. The publisher site makes a request to an ad platform, including the Redemption Record to show that the user is trusted by the issuer to be a real human.
 1. The ad platform provides the data required to display an ad.
 1. The publisher site displays the ad.
 1. An ad view impression is counted.